 We take it from there, arranging to pick up your shipment and transporting it at our cost to the Waste-To-Energy Facility in Brooks, OR.
 If you require certification, we’ll be happy to provide you a receipt from the Waste-To-Energy Facility, showing that the material was delivered there for incineration.

-By burning waste, the W-T-E facility generates approximately 13 Megawatts of electricity annually—enough to provide power our to community every year!
+By burning waste, the W-T-E facility generates approximately 13 Megawatts of electricity annually.

-Visit the Marion County website for more details and performance data.
+Visit the Marion County website for more details.